catseye/Chrysoberyl/article/HTML5 Installations.md

 *   v86-floppy-image-url: ../resource/befos-0.10.img
 *   online @ [catseye.tc](https://catseye.tc/ix/BefOS)

-This is an HTML5 installation of [BefOS][], a Befunge-themed operating system which is neither Befunge, nor an operating system.
-(Discuss.)
 It runs on a web page thanks to the
 [HTML5][]-based [IBM PC compatible][] emulator, [v86][].